Loading

 1995

-American Academy of Arts & Letters, New York, 47th Annual Academy Purchase Exhibition
+American Academy of Arts and Letters, New York, 47th Annual Academy Purchase Exhibition

 Whitney Museum of American Art, New York, Hopper and the American Imagination